 - Post your event on well-known craft beer websites and blogs in your area, and local tourism event calendars.

-- Post the event date and info on your own website, and use the AHA’s provided social media images to create a Facebook event, and regularly post about the event.
+- Post the event date and info on your own website, and use the AHA’s provided social media images to regularly post about the event.

 - Designate brew leaders and recruit fellow organizers to help you plan the event.